Enter Nowhere: Plot

 However, after Hans finds out both Jody and Sam possess the same locket that contains a photo of his wife, he becomes frantic and demands an explanation.
 Hans takes the women out to where Tom is tied up, only to be knocked unconscious by Tom, who has untied himself.
 After Hans is tied up, Sam begins to realise that Hans is her father, who was killed during an airstrike in Poland.
 Sam further deduces Jody is her daughter "Jody Cohen", as Jody's father and Sam's husband, Adam Cohen, was killed during the Vietnam War.
-Sam died during childbirth, while Jody is raised by Adam's parents, who "were not big fans of Sam".
-During her childhood, Jody was abused by her alcoholic grandfather.
+Sam died during childbirth, while Jody is raised by Adam's parents, who disliked Sam and often abused Jody.
 The three now realise that all four people are related as Tom deduces Jody is his mother, who was executed for murdering his father Kevin and the cashier seen at the beginning of the film, in addition to armed robbery of gas stations all over the Midwestern United States.

 Sam decides to free Hans and explain everything to him.
-Hans does not attack the trio, but he decides to leave the cabin to carry on his mission.
-The three further share their "dream": Sam had a dream that she was about to give birth to Jody, but she was alone and helpless in her house; Jody had a dream that she was executed by lethal injection; Tom had a dream that he killed a priest (Vic Finalborgo), who wronged him, before committing suicide.
-Sam then finds out they are in fact all in the woods outside Wieluń in 1945, where Hans was killed in an airstrike that was about to happen.
+Hans does not attack the trio, but he decides to leave the cabin to carry on with his mission.
+The three further share their "dreams": Sam had a dream that she was about to give birth to Jody, but she was alone and helpless in her house; Jody had a dream that she was executed by lethal injection; Tom had a dream that he killed a priest who wronged him, before committing suicide.
+Sam then finds out they are in fact all in the woods outside Wieluń in 1945, where Hans was killed in an airstrike about to happen.

 Tom concludes with that they must save Hans from being killed in the imminent airstrike.
 If they succeed, Sam would not be alone during her childbirth as she would be accompanied by her parents.
-Hence, Jody would grow up with a mother instead of being adopted by her abusive parental grandparents, preventing her from becoming a criminal.
+Hence, Jody would grow up with a mother instead of being adopted by her abusive paternal grandparents, preventing her from becoming a criminal.
 Tom would then not kill the priest and commit suicide.
 Tom goes outside and follows Hans to keep him off his mission to avoid his death in the airstrike.
 The two end up fighting.
 Jody tries to save Tom, but she is accidentally shot and critically wounded.
 Tom later disappears in front of Hans when Jody dies of her wound.
 Enraged upon seeing the death of Jody and the erasure of Tom, Sam accuses Hans of killing both before the airstrike.

 Eventually, Sam convinces Hans to go into the shelter with her.
 During their escape, Sam falls and hits her head on a rock.
-Hans then carries her and the two enter the shelter in time.
+Hans then carries her and the two reach the shelter in time.
 When in the shelter, Hans notices that Sam's existence is "on-and-off" before she disappears completely.